FS-Academy-Xi/phase-0-cloud9-aws-environment-setup/README.md

 The following instructions are for setting up AWS Cloud9, a cloud-based Integrated Development Environment.
 These instructions are provided as an alternative to setting up a local environment on your personal computer.

+> **Note:** If you successfully configured your Mac or Windows computer in the
+> previous modules, you do not need to set up the AWS Cloud9 Environment

 If you have not attempted to set up your local environment, we recommend trying to do so now before continuing:

 - [MacOS Environment Instructions](https://github.com/learn-co-curriculum/environment-mac-os-catalina-setup)